 The next few miles pass along pleasant country lanes, with frequent views over the fields to the sea and the setting sun.
 Much of this is gradually downhill, which is a blessing considering how knackered I am at this point.

 It’s been a long time since I walked any further than to the corner shop, and I’ve got a 13 mile walk lined up for tomorrow.
-I’m happy to admit I’m having reservations about that considering I’m struggling with just 10 miles today.
+I admit I’m having reservations about that considering how I’m struggling with just 10 miles today!

 Just as I think I’m nearly there, I realise that the village of St Bees is actually over another small hill.
 I’ve got a choice, I can go along the flat but very pebbly beach, or over the top of the hill…